 ADMINISTRATION UK: A SNAPSHOT OF 125,000 JOB LOSSES

-With business closures in the UK never far from the front pages, we’ve taken a look back at the past decade to create a snapshot of how high street stores entering administration and filing for CVAs (Company Voluntary Agreements) is affecting Britain’s retail landscape.
+With business closures in the UK never far from the front pages, we’ve taken a look back at the past decade to create a snapshot of how high street stores entering administration and filing for CVAs (Company Voluntary Arrangements) is affecting Britain’s retail landscape.

 Combining the most widely publicised instances of businesses entering into administration from SMEs right up to iconic UK retail institutions, our visualisation highlights the closure of almost 9,000 physical locations and more than 125,000 redundancies from 2010-2019.

 *Data collected up to Nov 2019 – all figures accurate as of writing.
 2019 data contains administration proceedings in process and may be subject to change.
 Administration doesn’t mean total closure – many businesses in the list are still operational in a reduced form.

 As you can see, we’re certainly not out of the woods when it comes to the financial problems plaguing UK companies.
 Especially in light of recent high-profile cases of administration leading to large-scale closures like Mothercare and Thomas Cook.
 The most common causes for these closures are:

 - Rising overheads like rent on retail units

 - Overexpansion and the associated debts